“As” can introduce the name of a data source, but the wording after it is sometimes tricky

 When as is grammatically possible before a same-text data source, choosing it makes a slight meaning difference.
 I would suggest that its presence implies the reader is already familiar with the data source, and its absence indicates the opposite – the reader is being informed of its existence.
 This means as is more likely to be used when the data source is being referred to on a second or later occasion, and that Chapter 3 argues in (b) is more likely to come before chapter 3 than after (and with as added would more probably follow it).

 This effect is a result of as being a conjunction of the “subordinating” kind.
 It is a very typical reason why a writer might want to use such a conjunction (see 174.
 Eight Things to Know about Conjunctions).

 One grammar rule concerning source-showing as is that it cannot combine with a later that.
 For more details, see 133.
 Confusions of Similar Structures 1, #4.

-Other rules involve the citation verb used after source-showing as.
+Other rules involve the citation verb that follows source-showing as.
 There are two main groups of such verbs.
-One describes reader actions in relation to the data (e.g. SEE), and the other says what the writer and/or the data itself do (e.g. SHOW).
+One represents reader actions in relation to the data (e.g. SEE), and the other says what the writer and/or the data itself do (e.g. SHOW).
 A problem with reader verbs is that their natural subject is the personal pronoun you, a kind of word that is often considered inappropriate in formal writing (see 46.
 How to Avoid “I”, “We” and “You”).
 To overcome this problem, the common strategy with reader verbs is to put them into the passive voice after as, like this: